anki-code/xonsh-operators-proposal/README.rst

       - Not applicable.

-    * - Strip all lines in the output
+    * - Apply string function to every line
       - The similar as python mode.
       - ``lines = [l.strip() for l in $(ifconfig)[:-1].split('\n')]``

         ``lines = $(ifconfig).lines_strip()``

 Feel free to suggest your use cases.